-One of the main functions of the AIHW is to work with the states and territories to improve the quality of administrative data and, where possible, to compile national data sets based on data from each jurisdiction, to analyse these data sets and disseminate information and statistics.
+One of the main functions of the AIHW is to work with the states and territories to improve the quality of administrative data and to compile, analyse and disseminate national data sets based on data from each jurisdiction.

 Data Quality Statements are developed for each data set and made available on the AIHW Metadata Online Registry (METeOR).

 Agency non-response was adjusted for in two ways: by using an agency's own reported data to adjust for missing data (explicit imputation) and by weighting fully responding agencies to adjust for similar agencies with missing data (implicit imputation).
-Twenty-two agencies underwent explicit imputation whilst implicit imputation was used for 31 agencies.
+Nineteen agencies underwent explicit imputation whilst implicit imputation was used for 58 agencies.

 All clients of specialist homelessness services are considered to be either homeless or at risk of homelessness.
 Homelessness and at-risk status is determined by the specific criteria described below.
 Clients who did not provide sufficient information to make this assessment are excluded.